quay/clair/api/v1/README.md

 The POST route for the Layers resource performs the indexing of a Layer from the provided path and displays the provided Layer with an updated `IndexByVersion` property.
 This request blocks for the entire duration of the downloading and indexing of the layer.
+The Authorization field is an optional value whose contents will fill the Authorization HTTP Header when requesting the layer via HTTP.

 ###### Example Request